Islam in China: Tombs of Imams

 On the foothills of Mount Lingshan are the tombs of two of the four companions that Muhammad sent eastwards to preach Islam.
 Known as the 'Holy Tombs', they house the companions Sa-Ke-Zu and Wu-Ko-Shun.
 The other two companions went to Guangzhou and Yangzhou.
 The Imam Asim, is said to have been one of the first Islamic missionaries in China.
 He was a man who lived in c.
 1000 CE in Hotan.
 The shrine site includes the reputed tomb of the Imam, a mosque, and several related tombs.
-There is also a maqam of the Shia Imam Ja'far al-Sadiq.
+There is also a maqam of Imam Ja'far al-Sadiq.